How to Get the Smell of Weed Out of Your Car

 Car air fresheners are probably the least effective way to get the weed smell out of your car.
 (Photo by Luigi Manga on Unsplash)

 If you're looking to tackle the various odors in your car, there's always the classic air freshener.
-Whether they be the Little Trees you can pick up at the local car wash or a Febreze dispenser, air fresheners are a great way to mask or remove the smell of weed from your car.
-Just like the essential oil diffusers, there are many air freshener products built specifically for your vehicles.
+Air fresheners are a great way to mask or remove the smell of weed from your car.
+Like the essential oil diffusers, many air freshener products are built specifically for your vehicles.
 All you have to do is plug them into your A/C or heating vents.

 3. Activated Charcoal